-1 Lost time injury frequency rate: Number of lost time injuries occurring in a workplace per million work hours 2 Calculated from data for a total of 31 companies, comprising Yamaha Motor and its consolidated subsidiaries and affiliated companies with manufacturing functions.
+\2 The number of lost time injuries and fatalities per million hours worked.

+\3 Calculated from data for a total of 31 companies, comprising Yamaha Motor and its consolidated subsidiaries and affiliated companies with manufacturing functions.

-During 2021, there were a total of 27 accidents at Yamaha Motor, including 4 accidents that resulted in lost work time.
-There is a clear trend of workplace accidents being caused by falls and by new workers causing careless accidents, and we disseminate information about accidents Companywide in an effort to prevent recurrence.
+In 2022, there were a total of 24 accidents at Yamaha Motor, including seven accidents that resulted in lost work time and 17 not accompanied by lost work time.
+No fatal accidents occurred.
+There were no incidents of occupational illness resulting in leaves of absence, however three incidents of occupational illness did occur.
+We disseminate information about accidents that occur company-wide in an effort to prevent recurrence.